jrabinow/kpsync/README.md

   {list,run,sync}
     list           list entities in the config file run            run a job
-    sync           specify dbs and entries to sync from the command-line.
-DBs must be registered in the config file
+    sync           specify dbs and entries to sync from the command-line

 optional arguments:
   -h, --help       show this help message and exit